-Guide Description Cloudera Upgrade Overview This topic provides an overview of upgrade procedures for Cloudera Manager and CDH.
+Guide Description Cloudera products and solutions enable you to deploy and manage Apache Hadoop and related projects, manipulate and analyze your data, and keep that data secure and protected.
+Cloudera Release Notes This guide contains release and download information for installers and administrators.
+It includes release notes as well as information about versions and downloads.
+The guide also provides a release matrix that shows which major and minor release version of a product is supported with which release version of Cloudera Manager, CDH and, if applicable, Cloudera Impala.
+Cloudera QuickStart This set of guides describes ways to rapidly begin experimenting with Cloudera software.
+The first section describes how to download and use QuickStart virtual machines, which provide everything you need to try CDH, Cloudera Manager, Impala, and Cloudera Search.
+Subsequent sections show you how to create a new installation of Cloudera Manager 5, CDH5, and managed services on a cluster of four hosts and an unmanaged CDH pseudo cluster.
+Quick start installations are for demonstration and POC applications only and are not recommended for production use.
+Cloudera Installation Guide This guide provides instructions for installing Cloudera software.
+Cloudera Upgrade Overview This topic provides an overview of upgrade procedures for Cloudera Manager and CDH.
 Cloudera Administration This guide describes how to configure and administer a Cloudera deployment.
 Administrators manage resources, availability, and backup and recovery configurations.
 In addition, this guide shows how to implement high availability, and discusses integration.
-Cloudera Navigator Data Management This guide shows you how to use Cloudera Navigator Data Management component for comprehensive data governance, compliance, data stewardship, and other data management tasks.
+Cloudera Data Management This guide describes how to perform data management using Cloudera Navigator.
+Data management activities include auditing access to data residing in HDFS and Hive metastores, reviewing and updating metadata, and discovering the lineage of data objects.
 Cloudera Operation This guide shows how to monitor the health of a Cloudera deployment and diagnose issues.
 You can obtain metrics and usage information and view processing activities.
 This guide also describes how to examine logs and reports to troubleshoot issues with cluster configuration and operation as well as monitor compliance.
 Cloudera Security This guide is intended for system administrators who want to secure a cluster using data encryption, user authentication, and authorization techniques.
 It provides conceptual overviews and how-to information about setting up various Hadoop components for optimal security, including how to setup a gateway to restrict access.
 This guide assumes that you have basic knowledge of Linux and systems administration practices, in general.
 Apache Impala - Interactive SQL This guide describes Impala, its features and benefits, and how it works with CDH.
 This topic introduces Impala concepts, describes how to plan your Impala deployment, and provides tutorials for first-time users as well as more advanced tutorials that describe scenarios and specialized features.
 You will also find a language reference, performance tuning, instructions for using the Impala shell, troubleshooting information, and frequently asked questions.
-Cloudera Search Guide This guide explains how to configure and use Cloudera Search.
-This includes topics such as extracting, transforming, and loading data, establishing high availability, and troubleshooting.
-Spark Guide This guide describes Apache Spark, a general framework for distributed computing that offers high performance for both batch and interactive processing.
-The guide provides tutorial Spark applications, how to develop and run Spark applications, and how to use Spark with other Hadoop components.
-Cloudera Glossary This guide contains a glossary of terms for Cloudera components.
-Cloud Overview and Best Practices This page contains documentation for using CDH in the cloud.